Salman Khan: Career

-1988–1993: Debut and breakthrough
+1988–1991: Debut and breakthrough

 Salman Khan made his on-screen debut in 1988 with a supporting role in the successful film Biwi Ho To Aisi, which had Rekha in the lead role.
-The following year, he played the main lead in Sooraj Barjatya's romantic musical Maine Pyar Kiya opposite Bhagyashree.
+The following year, he played the lead in Sooraj Barjatya's romantic musical Maine Pyar Kiya opposite Bhagyashree.
 The film backed up with chartbuster music went on to become an All Time Blockbuster at the box office and made Khan a star.
-It also won him Filmfare Award for Best Male Debut.
+Sukanya Verma called, "Dil deewana appears first [to] celebrate Khan and Bhagyashree's happily-ever-after aspirations in Maine Pyar Kiya and once again when standard rich versus poor conflicts threaten its realisation."
+It also won him the Filmfare Award for Best Male Debut.

 He began the new decade with Deepak Shivdasani's action drama film Baaghi: A Rebel for Love (1990), which he also wrote.
 Baaghi opened to positive critical reception and was a box office hit.
-Khan's dream run continued in 1991 with two of his films, Sanam Bewafa and Saajan emerging blockbusters and their soundtracks proving to be two of the best-selling Hindi film albums of that year.
-His other releases of the year, Kurbaan and Patthar Ke Phool also performed well commercially and proved to be major commercial successes.
-Khan followed it with a downturn as all of his films for the next two years, including biggies Jaagruti (1992) and Chandra Mukhi (1993) were critical and commercial failures.
+Khan's run continued in 1991 with his solo venture Sanam Bewafa and his parallel lead role in the Sanjay Dutt starrer Saajan, emerging as hits and their soundtracks proving to be two of the best-selling Hindi film albums of that year.
+His other releases of the year, Kurbaan and Patthar Ke Phool also performed well commercially.